 The Lookback Period

 The look-back period in Connecticut is 10 years.

 Felony vs. Misdemeanor in Connecticut

-DUI is considered a Class C misdemeanor, but if you are convicted of 2nd degree manslaughter or assault with a motor vehicle, either of the preceding charges along with a DUI/DWI, or of substantially similar offenses in other states in the past 10 years, then you will be considered a “persistent operating under the influence felony offender” in Connecticut.
+A third DUI chargie is a Class C misdemeanor, but if you are convicted of 2nd degree manslaughter or assault with a motor vehicle, either of the preceding charges along with a DUI/OUI, or of substantially similar offenses in other states in the past 10 years, then you will be considered a “persistent operating under the influence felony offender” in Connecticut.

 Getting Legal Help

 It is advisable to retain an experienced Connecticut DUI attorney if charged with a third DUI/OUI.